-The investigation will be conducted in accordance with the University's policies and procedures generally applicable to investigations by the Office of Equity and Diversity.
-The investigation includes interviewing the complainant, alleged offender(s) and relevant witnesses, and viewing other evidence as may be available.
+The investigation will be conducted in accordance with the University's policies and procedures generally applicable to investigations by the Office of Equity and

+Diversity.
+The investigation includes interviewing the complainant, alleged offender(s)respondent and relevant witnesses, and viewing other evidence as may be available.
 All faculty and staff members and all students are required to cooperate in the investigative process.
-In investigations of an allegation of sexual assault or sexual harassment, or any form of gender-based misconduct, both the faculty member accused as well as the complainant (whether faculty or staff member, or student) shall have equal procedural rights.
+In investigations of an allegation of sexual assault or sexual harassment, or any form of gender-based misconduct, both the faculty member accusedrespondent as well as the complainant (whether faculty or staff member, or student) shall have equal procedural rights, as provided in section 6-A (9) (b).
 For the availability of advice and counseling, see Section 6-A (4).

 In cases concerning accusations of sexual assault, the past sexual history of any involved party will not be considered unless directly relevant to the matter under consideration.
 In general, a complainant's prior sexual history is not relevant and will not be considered.
-But where there is a sexual history between the complainant and the accused, and the accused alleges consent, the prior sexual history between the parties may be relevant to assess the manner of consent between the parties.
+But where there is a sexual history between the complainant and the accusedrespondent, and the accusedrespondent alleges consent, the prior sexual history between the parties may be relevant to assess the manner of consent between the parties.
 However, the mere fact of a current or previous dating or sexual relationship, by itself, is not sufficient to constitute consent.
 In addition, other conduct may be relevant to prove a material fact (for example, to explain an injury or physical finding).
-Where there is evidence of conduct substantially similar in nature by the accused, regardless of whether there has been a finding of responsibility, this information may be deemed relevant to the determination of responsibility or sanction.
+Where there is evidence of conduct substantially similar in nature by the accusedrespondent, regardless of whether there has been a finding of responsibility, this information may be deemed relevant to the determination of responsibility or sanction.